open5e/open5e/source/monsters/tome-of-beasts/E/emerald-eye.rst

 **Telepathic Lash (3/Day).** An emerald eye can overwhelm one humanoid creature within 25 feet with emotions and impulses the creature is hard-pressed to control.
-If the target fails a DC 13 Wisdom saving throw, it is stunned for 1 round.
+If the target fails a DC 13 Wisdom saving throw, it is :ref:`srd:stunned` for 1 round.